 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. handling (including what records to keep, storage area of records and how to process performance documentation) B.10.
+Final Concl.
+B.9.8.
+Are procedures identified for maintenance of monitoring equipment and installations?
+Are the calibration intervals being observed? /1/ DR See B.9.1 OK B.9.9.
+Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1/ DR See B.9.1 OK B.10.
 Monitoring of Baseline Emissions It is established whether the monitoring plan provides for reliable and complete baseline emission data over time.
 B.10.1.
-Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining baseline emissions during the crediting period? /1/ DR According to AMS-III.D version 14, the baseline emissions are calculated ex ante considering the estimated swine population hosted by each farm, and respective default values of MCF, VS and $B_0$ according to the 2006 IPCC Guidelines.
+Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining baseline emissions during the crediting period? /1/ DR According to AMS-III.D version 14, the baseline emissions are calculated ex ante considering the estimated swine population hosted by each farm, and respective default values of MCF, VS and B 0 according to the 2006 IPCC Guidelines.
 However these figures were not justified.
-See B.5.1 and B.8.1 CAR 1 OK B.10.2.
+See B.5.1 and B.8.1 CAR-1 OK B.10.2.
 Are the choices of baseline GHG indicators reasonable and conservative? /1/ DR See B.10.1 OK B.10.3.
 Is the measurement method clearly stated for each baseline indicator to be monitored and also deemed appropriate? /1/ DR See B.10.1 OK B.10.4.
 Is the measurement equipment described and deemed appropriate? /1/ DR The measurement equipments used for the monitoring purposes is identified and the applicable procedures established.
-See A.3.3 OK B.10.5.
-Is the measurement accuracy addressed and deemed appropriate?
-Are procedures in place on how to deal with erroneous measurements? /1/ DR The measurement accuracy is addressed for the various parameters.
-Procedures to deal with erroneous measurements were OK
+OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. established.
-See A.3.3 B.10.6.
+Final Concl.
+See A.3.3 B.10.5.
+Is the measurement accuracy addressed and deemed appropriate?
+Are procedures in place on how to deal with erroneous measurements? /1/ DR The measurement accuracy is addressed for the various parameters.
+Procedures to deal with erroneous measurements were established.
+See A.3.3 OK B.10.6.
 Is the measurement interval for baseline data identified and deemed appropriate? /1/ DR See B.10.1.
 OK B.10.7.
-Is the registration, monitoring , measurement and reporting procedure defined? /1/ DR Procedures for the registration, monitoring, measurement and reporting of the parameters in the monitoring plan were identified.
+Is the registration, monitoring , measurement and reporting procedure defined? /1/ DR Procedures for the registration, monitoring, measurement and reporting of the parameters in the monitoring plan are identified.
 See A.3.3 OK B.10.8.
 Are procedures identified for maintenance of monitoring equipment and installations?
-Are the calibration intervals being observed? /1/ DR Procedures for maintenance of the monitoring equipments and installations and the calibration frequency were identified.
+Are the calibration intervals being observed? /1/ DR Procedures for maintenance of the monitoring equipments and installations and the calibration frequency need to be established.
 See A.3.3 OK B.10.9.
-Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1/ DR Procedures for day-to-day record handling, collection and archiving were identified.
-See A.3.3 OK B.11.
+Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1/ DR Procedures for day-to-day record handling, collection and archiving have not been identified.
+See A.3.3 ОК B.11.
 Monitoring of Leakage It is assessed whether the monitoring plan provides for reliable and complete leakage data over time.
-B.11.1.Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining leakage? /1/ DR Concerning leakage, no sources of emission were identified according to AMS-III.D version 14 OK B.11.2.
-Are the choices of project leakage indicators reasonable and conservative? /1/ DR See B.11.1.
-OK
+B.11.1.Does the monitoring plan provide for the collection and archiving of all relevant data /1/ DR Concerning leakage, no sources of emission were identified according to AMS-III.D OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01